 DASH diet: Tips for dining out

-Can you be on the DASH diet and eat out?
-Yes!
-Use these tips to avoid salt and fat when you're dining out.By Mayo Clinic Staff
+Use these tips to avoid salt and fat when you eat at restaurants.By Mayo Clinic Staff

 DASH stands for Dietary Approaches to Stop Hypertension.
 The DASH diet is an approach to healthy eating that's designed to help treat or prevent high blood pressure (hypertension).